tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

 .. **TODO** they ruin it if they are present

-The unit disk only simulates abrupt attenuation, i.e. in terms of receivability, the signal is not attenuated at all in communication range, but the signal strength is zero outside of it.
+With the unit disk model, reception probability doesn't change continuously with distance, but the change is abrupt at the edge of the communication range.
 Also, any interfering signal prevents reception, and obstacles completely block signals.
 There is no probabilistic error modeling.

-**TODO** tavolsaggal nem folytonos a veteli esely -> a valosagban nem jellemzo -> atir
+.. **TODO** tavolsaggal nem folytonos a veteli esely -> a valosagban nem jellemzo -> atir

 .. **TODO**